bhartiy/learnsellacious/pages/01.basics/04.overview/docs.md

 visible: true
 ---

-When you download Sellacious you will find quickstart of sellacious under folder "Demo Clone" Installing this will create exact replica of what you see on our demo.
-This is for both multi vendor and single vendor ecommerce.
-Configuring correctly will convert a simple single vendor ecommerce to multivendor marketplace and a multi vendor marketplace to simple single vendor ecommerce.
+When you download Sellacious, you will find quickstart of sellacious in "Demo Clone" folder.
+Quickstart is an exact replica of what you see on our demo.
+This is for both multivendor and single vendor marketplace and configuring correctly will convert a simple single vendor marketplace to a multivendor marketplace and vice-versa.

-Quickstart installation is very easy to install same as the joomla installation.The quickstart package is a free and it consists of sample data with the template named 'squick'.
-It normaly takes just 10 minutes to create a multivendor website using our quickstart.
+Quickstart is very easy to install same as the Joomla installation.
+The quickstart package is free and consists of sample data with the Sellacious default template 'Squick'.
+It normally takes just 10 minutes to create a multivendor website using our quickstart.

 1. Download the quickstart package following steps mentioned in "Getting started" tutorial.
 ![](quickstart.png)
-2. Unzip "Demo Clone" archive to correct folder: When installing on Localhost use Http/www/htdocs folder when install on web use website root folder mostly its named as `public html` or `www`.
+2. Unzip "squick_quickstart_v..." archive to correct folder.
+When installing on Localhost use http/www/htdocs folder, when installing on web use website root folder, mostly its named as `public html` or `www`.
-3. While you are extracting Files in the correct folder, create a database in MySQLi and assign it to correct user. in XAMPP, dabase user is root with no password by default.
-You can use PHPMyadmin for creating a database.
+3. While you are extracting Files in the correct folder, create a database in MySQL and assign it to correct user.
+In XAMPP, the database user is root with no password by default.
+You can use PHPMyAdmin for creating a database in localhost.
 4. Once database is created assign it to correct user with full previleges.
 In localhost XAMPP step 4 is not required as all databases bydefault are under user `root` with no password.
 5. Open your browser.
 For local server, navigate to the folder containing the Quickstart package files(i.e. localhost/folder).
 For online server, navigate to your main domain or appropriate subdomain (i.e http://mydomain.com/), depending on where you have uploaded the Quickstart installation package.
 6. You will be redirected to the <strong>Joomla Installer</strong>.